Annual Canvass 2020

 You don’t need to register again unless you change address.

 You should however return the household enquiry form that you will receive every year that confirms who is living in your household.
-You should also inform us if any of your details (such as your name) change.
+You should also inform us if any of your details change, e.g. your name.

 If you have recently moved house you need to register to vote again online

 Yes you can, but not having permanent home address means you cannot register as an ordinary elector.

 To register, you have to make a Declaration of Local Connection.
 You can do this by completing an Electoral registration form for someone with no fixed or permanent address.
 Doing this means that you can be registered at an address where you spend a substantial part of your time during the day or night.

 This does not have to be conventional accomodation, it could for example be a barge, caravan, bus shelter, a park bench or the doorway to a shop.

 Those typically of no fixed address are homeless, a gypsy/traveller, living on a boat or moveable home, a patient in a mental health hospital, a merchant seaman or someone remanded in custody.
 You can learn more about this on The Electoral Commission website.